fredyranthun/aws-cloud-practicioner/Udemy_Cloud-practicioner-clf-c02/01-cloud-computing.md

 ### Types of cloud computing

--Infrastructure as a Service (IaaS): provide building blocks for cloud IT, networking, computers, data storage, highest level of flexibility (parallel with traditional on-premises IT) - EC2
+- Infrastructure as a Service (IaaS): provide building blocks for cloud IT, networking, computers, data storage, highest level of flexibility (parallel with traditional on-premises IT) - EC2
 - Platform as a Service (PaaS): removes the need to manage the underlying infrastructure - focus on deployment and management - Elastic Beanstalk
 - Software as a Service (SaaS): completed product that is run and managed by service provider - E.g: Rekognition, Dropbox, Zoom.